FudaWiki/fudawiki-files/mekurifuda/games/judan.md

 ## Dealing the Initial Cards
 7 cards are dealt to each player, and 6 cards face-up to the table.
 The remainder of the deck is placed face-down to form the draw pile.

-> What happens if 4 cards of the same number are dealt to the table has not been attested - usually a misdeal is declared (since these 4 cards are impossible to capture); In this case, the cards are thrown in, shuffled again, and re-dealt.
+> What happens if 4 cards of the same number/court are dealt to the table has not been attested - usually a misdeal is declared (since these 4 cards are impossible to capture); In this case, the cards are thrown in, shuffled again, and re-dealt.
 Other rules should probably be agreed upon as a house rule.
 {.is-warning}

 > Whether or not 4 cards of the same number/court in a player’s hand constitutes as a misdeal has not been attested - the specific answer to this question should probably be agreed upon as a house rule.